Skip to content

 ):

-xs (list, optional): list of x coordinates to create gridlines. default = None
+xs (list, optional): x coordinates to create gridlines.
+Default = None.

-ys (list, optional): list of y coordinates to create gridlines. default = None
+ys (list, optional): y coordinates to create gridlines.
+Default = None.

 xtick_rotation (str | float, optional):